 (Please note: MigrationWiz does not move data off the source server and onto the destination – the data will only be copied.)

 Currently, manual migrations are too costly — especially when multiple users leave the company, which indeed occurs but more common in large companies.
 The current limitations of the sync clients () make it almost impossible to synchronize large amounts of data.
-A migration via MigrationWiz, the automated data migration solution, enables you to save time, money, and resources on projects of any size, and allows quick access to your data during and after each migration.
+A migration via MigrationWiz enables you to save time, money, and resources on projects of any size and allows quick access to your data during and after the migration.